nicola-simioni/pm-api/README.md

 - Task assignments to users
 - Role-based access control (RBAC)

-The application follows RESTful principles and uses a relational database with proper foreign key constraints.
+The API follows RESTful principles and uses a relational database with proper foreign key constraints.

-Authentication is handled via Laravel Sanctum.
+Authentication is handled via **Laravel Sanctum**.
-Authorization is implemented using middleware-based role control.
+Authorization is implemented using **middleware-based role control**.

-The project is fully containerized using Docker.
+The project is fully containerized using Docker for reproducibility.

 ---